Paul-Browne/carl.js/README.md

 ## Loading html

-You can also use Carl.js to load snippets of html, like a footer for example.
+You can also use Carl.js to load snippets of html, like a footer, for example:

 ```json
 {